 Price: Adults £30 | Kids (3-15) £24 | Kids under 3 are free | Click here to book tickets online

 Even the chattiest kids can be stunned to silence when gazing in awe at the magnificent Westminster Abbey.
-It’s a masterpiece of Gothic architecture and where Royals have been crowned, married and mourned.
+This famous London site is a masterpiece of Gothic architecture and where Royals have been crowned, married and mourned.
 The scale of the place is just spectacular – it really does have to be seen to be believed!

 Some of the best things to show the kids at Westminister Abbey include the Coronation Chair (where the kings and queens have been crowned since 1308), the Royal Tombs (monarchs such as Queen Elizabeth I, Mary, Queen of Scots, and Henry III are buried here), the High Altar (the site of many important ceremonies) and more.